 Functional skills qualifications are now integral in:

 • GCSEs – in English, Mathematics and ICT and are included in key stage 3 and key stage 4 study programmes.

 • Foundation Learning

 • A mandatory component in all apprenticeship frameworks – (click here to find out more)

 Functional Skills are also available as stand-alone qualifications.

-Our Functional Skills are supported by a variety of assessment options depending on the specific qualification taken and they bring real life scenarios with integrated interactive activities that allow and encourage learners to apply their Functional Skills in different contexts and situations.
-The Functional Skills assessments are available through a variety of awarding organisations.
+Our Functional Skills are supported by a variety of assessment options depending on the specific qualification taken and they bring real life scenarios with integrated interactive activities that allow and encourage learners to apply their in different contexts and situations.
+The assessments are available through a variety of awarding organisations.
 This ensures that the assessments are sufficiently flexible to meet the needs of a wide range of sectors including schools, colleges and organisations offering apprenticeships.
-Although the delivery of Functional Skills should be embedded into all curricula by using contextualised teaching materials, the assessments at Level 1 and level 2 will be neither embedded nor contextualised and will be graded as PASS/FAIL via a test.
+Although the delivery of maths and English should be embedded into all curricula by using contextualised teaching materials, the assessments at Level 1 and level 2 will be neither embedded nor contextualised and will be graded as PASS/FAIL via a test.
 Level’s 1 and 2 assessments should be externally assessed and moderated, and carried out in exam conditions at the school or centre.
-Functional Skills English Speaking and Listening components will be internally assessed but externally moderated.
-In Functional Skills Maths assessments, candidates at all levels are allowed the use of a calculator.
-Functional Skills ICT assessments will require use of a computer with internet access.
+English Speaking and Listening components will be internally assessed but externally moderated.
+In Maths assessments, candidates at all levels are allowed the use of a calculator.
+ICT assessments will require use of a computer with internet access.

 Speaking, listening and communicating

 Level 1 – Taking full part in formal and informal discussions that include unfamiliar topics